aaronkollasch/jupyter-o2/README.rst

     This will launch an X11-enabled ssh, start an interactive node running jupyter notebook, ssh into that interactive node to allow requests to be forwarded, and finally open the notebook in your browser.

+For more info on the jupyter-o2 command-line options, use ``jupyter-o2 --help``.

 Requirements and compatibility
 ------------------------------